Excelsior District

 Why selling in the Excelsior is different

 The second feature is McLaren Park.
 The 313-acre McLaren Park sits along the entire eastern boundary of the neighborhood as San Francisco's second-largest green space, with trails, the Jerry Garcia Amphitheater, the Gleneagles Golf Course, and significant open hillside.
-The McLaren Park edge blocks pull a meaningful premium thanks to the trail and park access, the open sightlines into the park's hillside, and a residential character that almost no other value-tier SF neighborhood offers.
-The buyer pool actively shops these blocks for the parks-edge proximity, and the McLaren Park orientation is part of the seller's pricing toolkit on the eastern half of the neighborhood.
+The McLaren Park edge blocks pull a meaningful premium thanks to the trail and park access, the open sightlines into the park's hillside, and a residential character that almost no other mid-priced SF neighborhood offers.
+The buyer pool actively shops these blocks for the park proximity, and the McLaren Park orientation is part of the seller's pricing toolkit on the eastern half of the neighborhood.

 An Excelsior seller case study: 318 Madrid Street